-- Cocoa - "Governments of Ghana and Ivory Coast formed a cocoa cartel that will charge an extra \$400 per metric ton of the crop to give a better deal to farmers." - Why might this succeed? - The two produce about 65% of the world's cocoa. - Smaller countries can't serve the needs of the largest brands
+- In summer 2019: - "Governments of Ghana and Ivory Coast formed a cocoa cartel that will charge an extra \$400 per metric ton of the crop to give a better deal to farmers." - Why might this succeed? - The two produce about 65% of the world's cocoa. - Smaller producers can't serve the needs of the largest brands